likewise/newhopearm/cm0/README.md

-* If the host and the Cortex-M0 get out of sync, `make runClient` should be called.
+* If the host and the Cortex-M0 get out of sync, `./test_client` should be called.
 The terminal will prompt `> Waiting for signal..`.
 If the reset button is pressed the host and the Cortex-M0 should be in sync again.

-* If the output of `make runMemsize` is not printed, calling `make runSpeed` and two consecutive times `make runMemsize` should solve that issue.
+* If the output of `./mem.sh` is not printed, calling `./speed.sh` and two consecutive times `./mem.sh` should solve that issue.